 If you want to run the Exchange Management Shell from a local installation of the Exchange management tools, you need to consider remote PowerShell access for your user account.
 By default, users are allowed to use remote PowerShell to connect to an Exchange server.
 However, you can block remote PowerShell access for a user account.
 For more information, see Control remote PowerShell access to Exchange servers.

-Open the Exchange Management Shell in Windows 10
+Open the Exchange Management Shell in Windows Server 2016 or Windows 10

-Click Start > All Apps > Microsoft Exchange Server 2016 > Exchange Management Shell.
+Click Start > Microsoft Exchange Server 2016 > Exchange Management Shell.

 Open the Exchange Management Shell in Windows Server 2012 R2 or Windows 8.1